 If you dream of retreating to a tiny log cabin in the woods, then I have the perfect spot for you.
-With an 8-bed hostel, a beautifully quiet 4-pitch campsite and three romantic eco huts, the Lazy Duck is a little piece of off-grid heaven.
-We checked into the Woodsman’s Hut for a blissful few days in the Cairngorms National Park.
+With an 8-bed hostel, a beautifully quiet 4-pitch campsite and three romantic eco-huts, the Lazy Duck is a little piece of off-grid heaven.
+We checked into the Woodman’s Hut for a blissful few days in the Cairngorms National Park.

 Slow living at the Lazy Duck

 You might have already heard of the Lazy Duck.
 Maybe you’ve seen the photo of the naked couple in their wood-fired hot tub, or the shot of two pairs of feet sticking out of a hammock hung between two trees in the Caledonian forest, or maybe you read the review which gushed over getting back to nature in an outdoor ‘bush shower’.
 Admittedly, in an age of travel often driven by a desire to take a great shot for Instagram, a visit to the picture perfect Lazy Duck is rather enticing, but on arrival, you will soon realise the social media photos are actually doing it an injustice.

 Our home at the Lazy Duck (and believe me, I had moved us straight in) was the Woodman’s Hut, a tiny house for two made out of a 260-year-old Scots Pine, recycled from where it fell.
 With a little house on the prairie interior, complete with cabin bed (at a height perfect for viewing the hills), a skylight for stargazing at night, and two old, overstuffed armchairs in front of the fire – it instantly transports you back to a much simpler time.